rudedude2015501/SmartTick/README.md

 2. Delete the old node_modules volume and let Docker recreate it with the updated dependencies.

 Reason being when node_modules is mounted as a volume, it can become stale—meaning the volume persists even if the Docker image has changed.
 This can cause your container to miss newly added dependencies.

+## Testing

+To build testing containers and run testing services together: `docker compose --profile testing up --build`
++ We add the `--profile` flag so Docker can run the testing services independently from our development services

+### Frontend
+To run the the frontend testing service independently: `docker compose --profile testing up testfrontend`
++ For cleaner, easier to read output, run: `docker compose --profile testing run --rm testfrontend`

+### Backend

+#### Set Up Instructions
+To run tests for the backend, we must first populate the testing database.
+To do this, run: `docker compose --profile testing run testbackend bash`

+This will put you inside the backend service container.
+From here, run the usual setup commands:
++ flask db upgrade
++ python scripts/import_*.py

+Then run `exit`

+Now to run the backend testing service independently: `docker compose --profile testing up testbackend`
++ Again, for a cleaner output, run: `docker compose --profile testing run --rm testbackend`